unChaz/sci-fi-5e/srd/classes/soldier.md

 ##  Indomitable

 Beginning at 9th level, you can reroll a saving throw that you fail.
-If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.
+If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.

 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.

 ##  Martial Archetypes

 Different soldiers choose different approaches to perfecting their fighting prowess.
 The martial archetype you choose to emulate reflects your approach.
+There are three archetypes: Champion, Assault Specialist, and Duelist.

 ###  Champion